Contributing to Ultralytics Open-Source Projects

 arg1 (int): The first argument.

-arg2 (int): The second argument.
-Default value is 4.
+arg2 (int): The second argument, with a default value of 4.

 Returns: